dustinwhisman/eleventy-starter-advanced/README.md

 - [`.lighthouserc.js`](./.lighthouserc.js): change the list of URLs to match pages that you want audited by Lighthouse, or delete them and uncomment the `maxAutodiscoverUrls` line to audit all pages

 Things to delete:
-- `src/assets/js/*`: the example JS files that aren't actually useful
+- `src/assets/js/example.js`: the example JS file that isn't actually useful, as well as the `add.js` and `subtract.js` utility JS files
 - `src/pages/blog`: example blog entries (the index page might still be useful, though)
 - `src/pages/docs`: documentation geared toward developers
 - Any other pages or templates that won't be needed